Dre Campbell Farm

 Recipe Three

-This one has castile soap, neem oil, and water.
+This one has Castile soap, neem oil, and water.

-To make a DIY insecticide, mix one tablespoon of neem oil with one tablespoon of organic castile soap in a liter of water.
-Dr. Bronner’s liquid castile soap is a good brand.
+To make a DIY insecticide, mix 1 tablespoon of neem oil with 1 tablespoon of organic Castile soap in 1 liter of water.

 How to Use Soap Sprays